Clinical Lab Science vs. Clinical Research

-Clinical laboratory scientists typically complete a four-year degree bachelor’s degree in clinical laboratory science, medical technology, biomedical science, or medical laboratory science—ideally from an institution accredited by the NAACLS.
-Clinical laboratory scientists may also complete their undergraduate degree in a general life science but may then be required to obtain additional certification or training.
+Clinical laboratory scientists typically complete a bachelor’s degree in clinical laboratory science, medical technology, biomedical science, or medical laboratory science—ideally from an institution accredited by the NAACLS.
+Clinical laboratory scientists may also complete their undergraduate degree in general life science but may be required to obtain additional certification or training.

-After receiving a bachelor’s degree in a life science field, clinical researchers generally complete a graduate-level education as an MD or PhD—and some researchers pursue both so that they can have more job opportunities and higher starting salaries.
+After receiving a bachelor’s degree in a life science field, clinical researchers generally complete a graduate-level education as an MD or PhD—and some researchers pursue both to have more job opportunities and higher starting salaries.

 |Licensing & Certification||